jonbarrow/CemUI/README.md

 Getting the thing fully working.
 A lot of planned, and suggested, features are not yet implemented.
 It is nowhere near done.
 Eventually I'd like to expand CemuManager to support multiple WiiU emulators, and evetually for it to become an all-in-one launcher for all emulators.

 ## Installation & Running for public versions
-- Download the latest release.
+- Download the latest release
 - Extract

 To run Cemu-Manager, simply run `CemuManager.exe`